Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Deep Breathing, Prayer, and Meditation

 According to a 2018 review in Frontiers of Medical Neuroscience, slow breathing techniques have a positive psychophysiological impact (12).
-According to a 2017 research published in Frontiers of Psychology on the benefits of 8 weeks of deep breathing, breathwork can low your cortisol levels and improve your mental health (13).
+According to 2017 research published in Frontiers of Psychology on the benefits of 8 weeks of deep breathing, breathwork can low your cortisol levels and improve your mental health (13).

-I recommend that you incorporate all these practices in your life.
-Learn more about the benefits of breathing from this article, and incorporate at least one session of breathwork each day.
+I recommend that you incorporate all these practices into your life.
+Learn more about the benefits of breathing from this article and incorporate at least one session of breathwork each day.
 Practice deep breathing when feeling stressed to calm your body and mind.
-Pray regularly or engage in other spiritual practices that resonate with you.
-Find 5 to 15 minutes each day to meditate.
-There are some fantastic meditation apps and other free guided meditations online to help you get started.

 Blood Sugar Stabilizing Nutrition Plan

 A 2012 study in Neurology, the Journal of the American Academy of Neurology, has shown that having high blood sugar can negatively impact your hippocampus and amygdala and impair your brain health (17).
 Your amygdala plays an enormous role in your fight-or-flight stress response.
-Moreover high blood sugar levels increase your risk of prediabetes, diabetes, inflammation, disease, and generally, negatively affect your entire body as well.
+Moreover, high blood sugar levels increase your risk of prediabetes, diabetes, inflammation, and disease, and generally, negatively affect your entire body as well.

 I recommend that you follow a blood sugar stabilizing nutrition plan that can help to improve your brainwaves and brain health.
 Eliminate sugar and refined carbs from your diet.
 Remove processed foods, artificial ingredients, refined ingredients, and inflammatory foods.
 Eat a diet low in carbohydrates, and get your carbs from healthy sources, such as low glycemic index fruits, such as berries.